pippim/pippim.github.io/_posts/2018/2018-12-01-No-option-to-mirror-Displays-on-18.04---DELL-M3800.md

 ----------

-Another option is switching to Unity desktop: [https://askubuntu.com/questions/1030740/gnome-in-ubuntu-18-04-and-multi-monitor-setup](https://askubuntu.com/questions/1030740/gnome-in-ubuntu-18-04-and-multi-monitor-setup)
+Another option is switching to Unity desktop: [GNOME in Ubuntu 18.04 and multi monitor setup](GNOME in Ubuntu 18.04 and multi monitor setup)

 Click the gear icon next to the `Sign In` button as shown below:

 [![Ubuntu 5 DE.png][1]][1]

 **Note:** Fresh 18.04 installs may need to install Unity Desktop.
 16.04 Upgrades will likely have Unity in place by default.
-See: [https://askubuntu.com/questions/1040890/how-can-i-make-ubuntu-18-04-18-10-desktop-use-unity-be-like-ubuntu-14-04](https://askubuntu.com/questions/1040890/how-can-i-make-ubuntu-18-04-18-10-desktop-use-unity-be-like-ubuntu-14-04)
+See: [How can I make Ubuntu 18.04 / 18.10 desktop use Unity (be like Ubuntu 14.04)?](How can I make Ubuntu 18.04 / 18.10 desktop use Unity (be like Ubuntu 14.04)?)

   [1]: https://i.stack.imgur.com/MoxHd.jpg